marrialynch/ComputerSystems_Project1_Kernel/Project 2/README.md

 ## Implementation
 ----
-The main idea was to use 3 semaphores, 1 to control the stair and global counters related to the stair, 1 to control the line waiting for upward direction, and 1 for the downward direction.
+The main idea was to use 3 semaphores, 1 to control the stair and global counters related to the stair, and 2 direction semaphores: 1 to control the line waiting for upward direction, and 1 for the downward direction.

 Since there are 13 steps in the staircase, and in order to increase the efficiency of using stairs, we allow one direction to go in batch with size 10, and 6 people could be on the stairs at the same time.
 Of course, theses numbers could be changed as they were not hard-coded.